Visualization Quality and Mesh Settings

 Firstly, you should note that the quality of the mesh that is produced in the conversion relates directly to the Visualization Quality setting that was used during Implicit Modeling.
 If the Very High setting was used, the triangle mesh will be very fine, as shown in the image below.
 Using progressively lower Visualization Quality settings will produce increasingly coarse meshes.

-If the destination for your mesh is not analysis, you may wish to reduce the triangle count, where possible.
+If the destination for your mesh is not analysis, you might wish to reduce the triangle count, where possible.
 To do this, select the Custom quality setting and make sure that the decimation checkbox is selected.
 During the conversion, the triangle mesh will merge small triangles into much larger triangles wherever possible.
 This is usually seen in large, flat expanses.
 The result using the default Decimation Reduction and Decimation Error settings is shown below.

 If the decimation using the default settings is too aggressive, you can reduce the Decimation Reduction property.
 The Decimation Reduction property should be a number between zero and one.
 Setting the reduction to, say, 0.9 is the same as asking for a 90% reduction in the total triangle count in the mesh (compared to the original mesh).
 Conversely, 0.4 is the same as asking for a 40% reduction.
 The image above uses 0.75 and the image below uses 0.4.
 You can see that there are more triangles in the image below, and the mesh is a better approximation of the original fine mesh.

-The Decimation Error Property is a value specified as a percentage of the bounding box size.
+The Decimation Error property is a value specified as a percentage of the bounding box size.
 This specifies the permissible deviation between the original fine mesh and the newly decimated mesh.
 Setting this property to smaller values generate meshes that reproduce the geometry in the original fine mesh more accurately.
 As a limit case, this value can be set to zero, which typically means that triangles are only merged if the region is planar and there is no loss of accuracy.
 The impact of doing this is shown below.

 Meshes for Analysis

 If the destination for your mesh is analysis, such as a structural simulation, neither the original fine mesh nor the decimated mesh will be appropriate.
 The fine mesh is almost certainly too fine and will unnecessarily slow the analysis pipeline down.
-Conversely, decimated meshes contain triangles that are generally too large, coving large expanses with a single triangle.
+Conversely, decimated meshes contain triangles that are generally too large, covering large expanses with a single triangle.